Skip to content

 Download the installer on Bleemeo.

-Run the installer, it will upgrade your Agent.
+Run the installer.
+It will upgrade your agent.

 The installer can be run with an option to hide the wizard (this is useful if you are deploying on several servers).
 Run the following command as administrator on your server: